Organic is one of the most heavily regulated and closely monitored systems in the U.S.

 This is determined by the berries!
 When they are sweet and ripe (any time from mid- to late July, but sometimes not until early August), the farm opens for harvest.
 We are usually open three to five days each week for six to eight weeks.
 After especially heavy harvesting, we allow time for the sun to ripen more berries so that you will have plentiful picking.
-U-Pick openings are determined by 7:00 each morning.
 Call us at 360-582-1128 or check the website for updates.
 On the home page, you can click on a link that will email announcements regarding our open days.

 What is the price for the world's best blueberries?

-U-pick berries will again be offered for $3.00 per pound this year.
-We accept cash (!) and checks, but cannot process debit or credit cards.
+U-pick berries will be offered for $3.10 per pound this year.
+We accept cash (!) and checks, but cannot process debit or credit cards yet.

 Remember: Sampling's OK; grazing is not!
 Enjoy! :-)